 This one requires a little mixing and shaking, but really, that’s all it takes!
 We have a simple base recipe that provides you with a formula for creating the best ratio of nuts to seeds to fruit.
-For a holiday mix, consider dried cherries and/or cranberries, pistachios, almonds, toasted pumpkin seeds/pepitas, and dark chocolate chips.
+Or check out our holiday trail mix recipe for a colorfully festive variation.
 Put it in a mason jar with a bow, or fill a clear bag and add a pretty ribbon for a fun presentation.

 Homemade Edible Gifts that Require Minimal Cooking